Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Regen Facillitation Plan.md

 Questions that are structured to deepen collective inquiry and clarity.

 - Roles (1-2-4-All)
-	- Given your lived experience within the network so far; what kinds of personal contributions do you see as needed and meaningful?
-What about collective contributions?
+	- Given your lived experience within the network so far; what kinds of personal contributions do you see as meaningful and necessary?
+	- What about collective contributions?
 - Network structure (1-2-4-All)
 	- What are your beliefs about the larger network as a whole?
 How do you percieve it's 'north star'?
 - Domains (1-2-4-All)
-	- Given the articultions you've heard of our 'north star' how do we move from a place of agency to
+	- Given the articultions you've heard of our 'north star' and the contributions seen as n

 ## What?
 A working map of the terrain and how it may unfold across time